wikimedia/phoenix/demo/README.md

 1. Clone the Phoenix repo
 2. Go into the `phoenix/demo` folder
 3. Run `npm install`
-4. Run `npm run serve`
+4. Run `npm run serve` to run against the published GraphQL AWS endpoint

+## Development against local GraphQL service

+If you intend to test locally against a local instance of the GraphQL service, follow steps 1-3 above, and then:

+4. Run `npm run local` to run against the local GraphQL endpoint
-5. In another terminal window, run `npm run phoenix` to activate the GraphQL service
+5. In another terminal window, run `npm run phoenix` to activate the GraphQL service locally

 ### Development tools